lukepolo/laravel-api-migrations/README.md

 This package is based on the [API versioning scheme used at Stripe](https://stripe.com/blog/api-versioning).
 Users pass a version header and you automatically migrate the request & response data to match the current version of your code.

+## TLDR
 You can update your API without worrying of users applications breaking with API Migrations.

-You write these
-migrations to convert your request/responses in small increments go back in time and allow your users applications to work flawlessly.
+You write these incrementing migrations to convert your request/responses go back in time to allow your users applications to work flawlessly.

-With version pinning you can automatically keep users to that API and allow them to upgrade to your latest version at their convince.

 #### Features :
-* User Pinning
+* User Version Pinning
 * Major API Versioning Supported
 * Convention Supplied with artisan commands